-Due to the dual role of ozone the climate impact of changes in ozone concentrations varies with the altitude at which these ozone changes occur.
+Due to the dual role of ozone, the climate impact of changes in ozone concentrations varies with the altitude at which these ozone changes occur (Figure 1).
 The major ozone losses that have been observed in the lower stratosphere due to the human-produced chlorine- and bromine-containing gases have a cooling effect on the Earth's surface.
 On the other hand, the ozone increases that are estimated to have occurred in the troposphere because of air pollution have a warming effect on the Earth's surface, thereby contributing to the greenhouse effect.

-The possible combined climate impact of these ozone changes is currently not well understood.
+The possible combined climate impact of these ozone changes is still not completely understood (e.g. WMO, 2022).
 Conversely, changes in the climate of the Earth could affect the behaviour of the ozone layer, because ozone is influenced by changes in the meteorological conditions and by changes in the atmospheric composition that could result from climate change.
 One major issue is that the stratosphere will probably cool in response to climate change, therefore preserving over a longer time period the conditions that promote chlorine-caused ozone depletion in the lower stratosphere, particularly in polar-regions.
 However higher up in the stratosphere where ozone is primarily constrained by photochemistry, the cooling will reduce the efficiency of ozone loss processes thereby leading to an increase of the ozone concentration and therefore a possible "super-recovery" of the ozone.
 All these processes still have to be firmly assessed.

-5.2 Modelled ozone data
+3.2 Modelled ozone data

 In 2003 the "Stratospheric Processes And their Role in Climate" (SPARC) core project of the World Climate Research Programme (WCRP) initiated the CCM Validation (CCMVal) activity.
-Since then long-term (decadal) simulations performed with CCMs are internationally coordinated by this activity.
-CCMVal aims to improve understanding of CCMs and their underlying general circulation models through process-oriented evaluation, along with discussion meetings and coordinated analyses of science results.
-Coordinated model simulations have been carried out during the preparation phases of the two recent WMO Scientific Assessments of Ozone Depletion in 2006 and 2010 (WMO, 2007; 2011).
-The output of all participating CCMs (e.g. 18 for WMO, 2011) has been stored on compatible (spatial and temporal) grids (depending on the data product) and in a unified format (i.e. CF compliant netCDF) on a central data archive.
-Further information can be found at http://www.pa.op.dlr.de/CCMVal/.

-Section 5.4 provides examples of typical results for comparisons between model data and already available data from space-borne observations.
+Since then long-term (decadal) simulations performed with CCMs were internationally coordinated by this activity.
+CCMVal aimed to improve understanding of CCMs and their underlying general circulation models through process-oriented evaluation, along with discussion meetings and coordinated analyses of science results.
+In recent years, the model validation activities have been continued in the Chemistry Climate Model Initiative (CCMI) as part of SPARC (now APARC, Atmospheric Processes And their Role in Climate).
+Coordinated model simulations have been carried out during the preparation phases of the WMO Scientific Assessments of Ozone Depletion.
+Section 3.4 provides examples of typical results for comparisons between model data and already available data from space-borne observations.

-5.3 Observed ozone data
+3.3 Observed ozone data

-For recent evaluation exercises and assessment studies the following ozone data products have been used:
+For these evaluation exercises and assessment studies the following ozone data products have been used:

-- Monthly mean total ozone columns (e.g. derived from TOMS, SBUV/2, OMI, GOME (1+2), and SCIAMACHY); - data from ozone stations; in parts altitude resolved information from space-borne instruments (e.g. HALOE, MLS, MIPAS).
+- monthly mean total ozone columns (e.g., derived from TOMS, SBUV/2, OMI, GOME (1+2), and SCIAMACHY); - data from ozone stations; in parts altitude resolved information from space-borne instruments (e.g. HALOE, MLS, MIPAS).